- About MASBIRT TTA

 SBIRT in Schools: Mastering SBIRT (3 hours)- Mastering SBIRT Workshop is a newly developed 3 hour long skills training to increase confidence and skills in responding to the CRAFFT-II screening results using Motivational Interviewing (MI) techniques.
 The training includes discussion and practice of the REACT model for reinforcement of healthy decisions (negative CRAFFT screening) and the Brief Negotiated Interview model to be used for discussion with those students who screen positive for substance use.
 Discussion about referral, consent and confidentiality as well as a closer look about how to talk to teens about substances will be included.
 For districts/individuals who have implemented SBIRT previously.

 Prerequisite: Participants must have attended a six-hour Introduction to SBIRT Workshop to register for this course.

-NOTE: Attendance at the Implementation Essentials or Mastering SBIRT courses DOES NOT replace SBIRT in Schools Training: Introduction to Verbal Substance Use Screening requirement for DESE licensure for school nurses or the training requirement for school health personnel involved in SBIRT screening.
+NOTE: Attendance at the Implementation Essentials or Mastering SBIRT courses DOES NOT replace SBIRT in Schools Training: Introduction to Identifying and Addressing Substance Use requirement for DESE licensure for school nurses or the training requirement for school health personnel involved in SBIRT screening.

 To request a Mastering SBIRT or Implementation Essentials training, complete a request form by clicking HERE.